 Senior Construction Loan Product Terms Selection Criteria Max.
-Score Project Score a.
+Score Project Score 6.
+Operating Income a.
 Verification of Assumptions Restricted rents, market rents, and commercial/non-residential income to be estimated based on an updated market study and verified via an appraisal with as-stabilized valuation scenario.
-Point Scoring (i) Add 1 point for total operating expenses no higher than market study estimate and an additional 1 point for total operating expenses at least 5% lower than market study estimate. (ii) Deduct points as follows: -1 point for income exceeding market study estimate by at least 5% and an additional -1 point for income exceeding market study estimate by at least 10%.
-2 b.
-Vacancy Assumptions Vacancy assumptions equal to the greater of 5% or appraisal figure.
-Threshold Requirement Does the model assume at least 5% vacancy?
-If YES, proceed If NO, disqualified Point Scoring Add 0.5 points for every percentage point above the threshold requirement up to a maximum of 2 points.
-2 c.
-Income Trending Assume lesser of 2% annual growth or appraisal figure.
-Threshold Requirement Does the model assume at most 2.5% annual income trending and 3.5% annual expense trending?
-If YES, proceed If NO, disqualified Point Scoring Add 2 points for 2% annual income trending and 3% annual expense trending.
+Threshold Requirement Did the Applicant provide income assumptions consistent with the market study and explain major variations from market study values?
+If YES, proceed If NO, disqualified b.
+Vacancy Assumptions Vacancy assumptions equal to the greater of 5% or appraisal figure (for all but subsidized permanent supportive housing units, which require the greater of 10% or appraisal figure).
+Threshold Requirement Does the model assume at least 5% or 10% vacancy as applicable by unit type?
+If YES, proceed If NO, disqualified c.
+Income Trending Assume lesser of 2.5% annual growth, 1 percentage point lower than expense trending, or appraisal figure.
+Threshold Requirement Does the model assume 2.5% annual income trending and 3.5% annual expense trending?
+If YES, proceed If NO, does the model assume 2% annual income trending and 3% annual expense trending?
+If NO, disqualified If YES, add points as follows: Point Scoring Add 2 points for 2% annual income trending and 3% annual expense trending.
 2 7.
 Operating Expenses a.
-Verification of Assumptions All operating expense assumptions to be verified via an appraisal with as-stabilized valuation scenario.
-N/A b.
-Taxes and Abatement Assumptions Assumed tax abatements must be supported by the appraisal and borrower due diligence establishing eligibility for the Welfare Tax Exemption.
-N/A c.
+Verification of Assumptions All operating expense assumptions to be verified via an appraisal with as-stabilized valuation scenario Threshold Requirement Did the Applicant provide narrative justification for expense assumptions?
+If YES, proceed If NO, disqualified b.
+Taxes and Abatement Assumptions Assumed tax abatements must be supported by the appraisal and borrower due diligence establishing eligibility for the Welfare Tax Exemption. c.
 Expense Trending Assume greater of 3% annual growth or appraisal figure.
-N/A 8.
-Debt Service Coverage (DSC)
+See F(6)(c) above